What is climate change?

 - ocean currents

-People have caused recent changes in climate by burning oil, gas and coal and by removing forest and farming.
-This has caused the levels of greenhouse gases in the air to grow.
-Greenhouse gases cause global warming by stopping heat from escaping back into space.
+People have caused recent changes in climate by increasing the levels of greenhouse gases in the atmosphere.
+Greenhouse gases cause global warming by preventing heat from escaping back into space.

 What are greenhouse gases?

-Greenhouse gases are those that help cause the ‘greenhouse effect’.
-The most common greenhouse gases are:
+Greenhouse gases are those that help cause the 'greenhouse effect'.
+Without greenhouse gases the earth would be very, very cold (about 30° colder).
+Greenhouse gases include:

 What is the ‘greenhouse effect’?

-This increase in CO2 causes the man-made part of the greenhouse effect that has caused global warming.
-This climate change is happening much faster than natural climate changes that have happened in the past.
+This increase in CO2 causes the man-made portion of the greenhouse effect that has caused global warming.